highfidelity/hifi-docs-grav-content/05.marketplace/04.certifiedApps/docs.md

         tablet.removeButton(button);
     });
 ```
 6. When the user clicks on the certified app button, the certified app can perform other operations by listening to the event “onScreenChanged”.
-These operations can include:
+These operations can include, but are not limited to:
     - Querying a server to get a response and determine what to show on the UI
     - Start displaying a 3D interface separate from the tablet (e.g. shapes app)
-    - Determine the display mode (VR/Desktop) and change things to show on the UI
+    - Determine the display mode (VR/Desktop) and change the UI accordingly
-    - And other operations as well
 7. It is recommended that the UI for the certified app explain how the app works, and have familiar UI elements that a user knows how to interact with.
 8. When a user closes the app using the “X” button at the bottom of the tablet, you have two options:
-    1. The active functionality of the certified app can stop
+    1. The active functionality of the certified app can stop.
-        * If the app had 3D interfaces on user’s hand, they can go away
+        * If the app had 3D interfaces on user’s hand, they can go away.
-        * If the app was enhancing or modified the client using a script (e.g. floof sprint), that functionality can be backed out
+        * If the app was enhancing or modified the client using a script (e.g. floof sprint), that functionality can end.
-    2. All or some of the functions of the certified app can keep running
+    2. All or some of the functions of the certified app can keep running.
-        * If the app wants to persist the 3D interfaces on a user’s hand, it can keep them turned on
+        * If the app wants to persist the 3D interfaces on a user’s hand, it can keep them turned on.
-        * If the app wants to keep enhancing or modifying the client using a script, it can keep doing that
+        * If the app wants to keep enhancing or modifying the client using a script, it can keep doing that.
 9. If you choose option 8(1), the certified app needs to provide an affordance for the user to suspend the functionality of the certified app, i.e.:
     1. Turn off the 3D user interfaces.
-This can be achieved either by providing an affordance on the 3D user interface, or surfacing a button in the UI of the certified app that achieves the same function
+This can be achieved either by providing that functionality in the 3D user interface, or surfacing a button in the UI of the certified app that achieves the same function.
     2. Stop the script from modifying or enhancing the client.
-This can be achieved by surfacing a button in the UI of the certified app
+This can be achieved by surfacing a button in the UI of the certified app.

 Example of how the Shapes app works:
 ![](shape1.png)